csdms/pymt/docs/conda-environments.rst

 install separate copies of Python, but it does provide a clever way to keep different project environments isolated.

-If you are on Mac or Linux, and have *conda* installed, from a terminal you can run the following to create a new Python environment,
+If you are on Mac or Linux, and have *mamba* installed, from a terminal you can run the following to create a new Python environment,

 .. code-block:: bash

-  $ conda create -n myproject python
+  $ mamba create -n myproject python

 Now, whenever you want to work on a project, you only have to activate the corresponding environment.
 On OS X and Linux, do the following,

 .. code-block:: bash

-  $ conda activate myproject
+  $ mamba activate myproject

 To get out of the environment,